cs124/labs/Lab3_InformationRetrieval.md

 Here's a quick refresher on the definition of precision and recall, from the [Jurafsky textbook](https://web.stanford.edu/~jurafsky/slp3/4.pdf) (Chapter 4, page 12):

 Precision measures the percentage of the items that the system detected (i.e., the system labeled as positive) that are in fact positive.
-It asks the question, "_Out of everything the model identified as positive, how many were actually positive?_ Precision is defined as:
+It asks the question, _"Out of everything the model identified as positive, how many were actually positive?"_ Precision is defined as:

    ![precision-defn](precision_equation.png)